Written By: Md Sayful Alam Murshed

 Evaluate: This feature is used to validate and monitor the information like what thread is just executed, which request is just executed, what is the machine IP, TimeStamp, the value of the variables etc. You can pass any of the JMeter Functions related to the particular elements in the ‘Evaluate’ tab.

-So before clicking on the ‘Step Over’ or ‘Continue’ option (continue option can be use if you set ‘breakpoint’), go to ‘Evaluate’ Tab and supply your desired JMeter Function into the JMeter Expression field.
+So before clicking on the ‘Step Over’ or ‘Continue’ option (the continue option can be used if you set ‘breakpoint’), go to the ‘Evaluate’ Tab and supply your desired JMeter Function into the JMeter Expression field.
 After that click on ‘Step Over’ repeatedly, each time the debugger tool re-evaluates the value for you.
 If you would like to review the value again, simply click the ‘Evaluate’ button on the JMeter Expression line.

 Log: This log option is as same as the regular JMeter Log Viewer Panel where you can view the execution events and it contains lots of useful information which are ERROR, WARN, INFO, DEBUG etc. This descriptive information helps you to debug the scripts functionally.

 How to set a Breakpoint and Start Debugging?

 Before you set a ‘breakpoint’, you just need to launch ‘Debugger Tool’.
 You can set a single or multiple ‘breakpoints’ at the same time for an element.
 To set a breakpoint and start debugging, you can follow the below steps: